S-Solomon/Animated-Hamburger-Menu/README.md

 # Animated-hamburger-Menu

-Built an animated hamburger menu from a youtube tutorial.
+Built a responsive animated hamburger menu from a youtube tutorial.
 This project was just for the purpose of practicing sass, which wasn't part of the Youtube tutorial.